Last updated on December 13th, 2018 at 06:52 pm

 By some miracle, he found a pay phone and called me collect.
 Except that we have a VOIP phone system, which does not accept collect phone calls.
 The friendly recorded operator informed me that I could use a debit or credit card to pay the charges; press 1 to accept.
 I pressed 1, and the friendly recorded phone operator said, “Thank you.
 Your charges will be $13.25 for the first minute…”

 ‘Click,’ more like, ‘SLAM’ went the phone line.

 It was the sound of my Virgo Man hanging up the phone.
 He might pay $25.00 for a Jumbo Purple Rain firework fountain, but no way would he ever pay $13.25 for one minute of any telephone conversation.
 I lingered near the phone, unable to divine why he might be calling me, and hoping he was scrounging change to call me again.
 Sure enough, a minute later, the phone rang again, only there was a period of silence before a friendly operator intoned her message again.

 The period of silence was Virgo Man shouting into the phone, “I don’t have my keys.
 Meet me at the Park ‘n Ride.”

-Forty-five minutes later, just after I hung up from the emergency room, where I had called to see if Virgo Man had been admitted, my phone rang.
-Guess who.
-He was in Sonoma.
-I was in San Rafael.
-I had easily spent $13.25 in gas, which I pointed out in no uncertain terms.
-“I’d rather have you driving around than pay $13.25 for a one minute phone call,” Virgo Man reported.
+Forty-five minutes later, just after I hung up from a hospital emergency room operator, where I called to see if my husband had been admitted, my phone rang.
+Guess who?
+He was in our hometown of Sonoma, California.
+I was now in San Rafael, California–a distance of 27 miles apart (54 miles round-trip).
+I had easily spent $13.25 in gas, which I pointed out to him in no uncertain terms.
+“I’d rather have you driving around than pay $13.25 for a one-minute phone call,” he retorted.
+Say again?